 In 1899 Samuel Coykendall, a millionaire railroad and steamboat company owner, acquired the property to create a stylish estate and fishing preserve.
 He constructed a grand mansion overlooking the lake and entertained national and international celebrities.
 The Coykendall family sold their Alder Lake property to a trout fishing club from Liberty in 1945; in 1960 the Boy Scouts of America acquired the property for a summer camp.
 The State of New York acquired the property in 1980 for inclusion in the Forever Wild Catskill Forest Preserve.
 The Coykendall Lodge and fish hatchery remain on the property as a reminder of the area's rich history.
 However, due to the advanced state of decay neither building is open to the public and their fate is uncertain.

-Casting a watchful eye from the head of the valley, Balsam Lake Mountain has played an equally important role in the area's history.
 As early as 1887 when a modest wooden tower was erected on its summit, Balsam Lake Mountain has been used for fire detection, making it the oldest fire tower site in New York State.
-The present steel tower was erected in 1930 and was staffed until 1988.
-After years of neglect, efforts are now underway to rehabilitate the tower with hopes of once again opening it to the public.
+The present steel tower was erected in 1919 and was staffed until 1988.
+This tower has been renovated and is open to the public from Memorial Day through Columbus Day.
+A group of DEC volunteers now operates the tower.

 Several trailheads and parking areas provide developed access to the area.

 Dry Brook Ridge Trailhead is on Mill Brook Road in the Town of Hardenburgh, Ulster County, 8 miles south of Arkville.